 A Zero Down ($0 Down) solar loan program is a solar system financing option where the homeowner pays $0 upfront for the cost of their solar system.
 Instead, the cost of the system is spread out over monthly payment terms with interest factored in.
 This is a similar model to some home mortgages that allow you to put down 0%, but charge you on Private Mortgage Insurance (PMI) in the fine print, increasing the total purchase price.

-We are currently offering a 25-year loan at 3.99% through Mosaic as we believe that this provides our clients with the right balance of the best short term cost and long term term monthly payments.
-As incentives and equipment costs change, we may adjust this offering to provide the best short and long term benefit.
-This loan features a “choice” payment at month 18 designed around the federal tax credit for solar which is essentially an opportunity to re-amortize the loan.
-If you pay the full amount of the tax credit you receive for your solar system by the 18th month of the loan, your monthly payment will remain the same.
-If you pay more than 26% by the choice payment date, your monthly payment goes down; pay less than 26%, your monthly payment goes up.
+The 25-year loan we offer features a “choice” payment at month 12 designed around the 30% Federal Tax Credit for solar which is essentially an opportunity to re-amortize the loan.
+If you pay the full amount of the tax credit you receive for your solar system by the 12th month of the loan, your monthly payment will remain the same.
+If you pay more than 30% by the choice payment date, your monthly payment goes down; pay less than 30%, your monthly payment goes up.
+Your designer will discuss with you the best option to fit your goals.

 The goal of our zero down solar program is to make your monthly payments for your loan less than or equal to your solar savings so you can be cash flow positive from day one.
 Being able to hit this target depends on a variety of factors — your system’s energy production, the cost of the system, and your utility rate to name a few.
 You can read more about all the factors that go into a successful solar solution in our Home Solar 101 Guide.